ParallelBrains/Spring-Hibernate-PostgreSQL-Maven-Jetty/README.md

 (FE frameworks here)

-To-Do list:
+Issues:
 * Get app running on localhost:8080 only instead of localhost:8080/baselayout
+* Reflect changes on the main application to tests

+Improvements:
+* Divide controllers to view and data packages
+* Find the best profile/properties solution and apply
 * Improve Spring security
-* Find the best profile/properties solution and apply
 * Add FE templates/frameworks
 * Exception handling (Spring) on controller level
-* Divide controllers to view and data packages
 * Enforce checkstyle
 * Caching (Redis?)